Falmouth-Games-Academy/comp140-api-hacking/README.md

 Perhaps as a stretch goal, the custom rewards on habitica could correspond to in-game Skyrim items, so that they appear in the inventory when bought using Habitica's reward system...

+###Justification for technologies used
+####C++ REST SDK
+I chose C++ REST SDK as it is made by Microsoft especially for C++, is fully featured, easy to add to Visual Studio and has comprehensive documentation.
+Alternatives such as [cURLpp](http://www.curlpp.org/) were an option, but on further research it became evident that a long and complicated process is involved in getting it to work with Visual Studio.

+####Skyrim Script Extender (SKSE)
+Skyrim has a robust modding community and well established modding tools.
+Skyrim script extender is widely used by the modding community to access additional functions in Papyrus, as well as adding their own custom functions to Papyrus.
+It makes sense to use SKSE to create my plugin that makes HTTP requests to Habitica, otherwise it would involve disassembling the Skyrim code myself or using less established tools.

+####Habitica API
+I chose Habitica as the API to use as the Habitica app is a core part of my design.
+The Habitica API is well documented and easily accessible.
+One downside is that it does not support OAuth, so all requests need to include an API-user and API-token, making things created using it less user-friendly.

 ##Sources used